What can accreditation do for Health Insurance professionals?

 CABC accreditation is a mechanism that can assure both cost savings and high quality care for childbearing families among your subscribers.
+CABC accreditation signifies accountability for best practices in high quality care for mothers, babies, and their families.

-CABC-accredited birth centers are recognized for:
+CABC-accredited freestanding birth centers are recognized for:

 - Evidenced-based care and best practices for low-risk birth